siribi/CODEML_WORKFLOW/README.md

 Part 1a: Preparation of input files and running the distmat algorithm in EMBOSS.

 Introduction: First part of the pipeline involves calculating protein distance between all genes in an orthogroup using the distmat algorithm in EMBOSS.
-To do this we need to prepare the input files using two scripts: The main script called "distmat_prep.sbatch" which needs the accessory python script: sort_gene_of_interest_v8.py
+To do this we need to prepare the input files using the scripts: The main script called "distmat_prep.sbatch" which needs the two accessory scripts: sort_gene_of_interest_v8.py and make_directories.sh

 BEFORE starting ditstmat_prep.sbatch
 1. Copy all alignments from the MultipleSequenceAlignments in the OrthoFinder results directory to a directory called e.g. orthofasta in the PARENT directory